Manasi2001/Spoofed-Speech-Attribution/README.md

 ### Acknowledgements

+- This research has been partially supported by the Academy of Finland (Decision No. 349605, project "SPEECHFAKES").
+The author additionally acknowledges CSC – IT Center for Science, Finland, for the use of computational resources.
 - This repository is built on top of [AASIST repo](https://github.com/clovaai/aasist).
 - The dataset used here is [ASVspoof 2019](https://www.asvspoof.org/index2019.html) [2].